lbondi7/lbondi7.github.io/_projects/2019-02-23-LLP-ex-machina.markdown

 ## What I Learned

-- Consolidated my understanding of Clion
+- Consolidated my understanding of CLion
 - Component based programming
-- Consolidated my understanding of inheritence in OO programming
+- Consolidated my understanding of inheritance in OO programming
 - How important **constant** communication in a team is
 - No matter how good your code is since we're making a game the most important aspect is gameplay and how it feels to play